 The Invercargill Competitions Society promotes and stages children’s theatre.
 The Southern Institute of Technology has a drama school, and also uses a television channel, Cue (formerly Southland TV), to provide multimedia distance learning.

 The Operatic Society became the Invercargill Musical Theatre Company in 1993.
-It stages major musicals, cabarets and theatre–restaurant shows every year in Invercargill’s Civic Theatre.
+It stages musicals, cabarets and theatre–restaurant shows every year in Invercargill’s Civic Theatre.
 The Repertory Society mounts three shows a year.

-Publications about Southland date back to the compilations by Robert McNab and James Herries Beattie.
+Publications about Southland date back to early-20th-century compilations by Robert McNab and James Herries Beattie.
 Frederick Hall-Jones and his son John made an immense contribution to Southland local history, as did brothers Neill and Alexander Begg.

 Southlanders who have gained national prominence as artists and writers include musician Alex Lindsay, poet Ruth Dallas, choreographer and dancer Michael Parmenter, opera singer Deborah Wai Kapohe, country singer Suzanne Prentice, pianist Janetta McStay, cellist Ewan Murdoch, sculptor Molly Macalister, painter Nigel Brown, glasswork artist Phil Newbury, and writer and comedian Jon Gadsby.
 Most are commemorated on a plaque in Invercargill’s Civic Theatre.

 Born in 1913 in Invercargill, Dan Davin captured the distinctive world of local Catholic communities in the early 20th century.
 Award-winning poet Cilla McQueen lives in Bluff, and her work has a strong regional flavour.

 Southland’s best-known ‘indigenous’ painter is Trevor Moffitt (1936–2006).
 He painted a series of powerful landscapes – storm-whipped macrocarpas against black skies, looming over wind-flattened grasslands.